 While this post showcases a general outline of what to do in Paris in 7 days, we have additional articles containing even more detailed information.

-We recommend using our Travel Planning Printables, to keep your vacation to Paris organized!
+We also recommend using our Travel Planning Printables, to keep your vacation to Paris organized!

 In our Paris, France Itinerary, we share 7 full days of sightseeing and exploring.
 Additionally, we offer helpful tips for planning a Paris vacation – like where to stay and museum pass advice – at the end of the article.

 MAP.
-Kick off your trip to Paris with the top sights – like the Eiffel Tower, Louvre and Arc de Triomphe.
+Kick off your trip to Paris with some essential sights.
 Get your bearings and experience the vibrant atmosphere along the River Seine and stroll the renowned Champs Elysees.

-Top Tip: Use our Iconic Paris Walking Tour for detailed info about these attractions.
+Top Tip: Use our Iconic Paris Walking Tour for more detailed info about these spots.

 Morning: Eiffel Tower and River Seine

-Start your 1 Week Trip to Paris at the iconic Eiffel Tower.
+Start off at the iconic Eiffel Tower.
 It’s a must-see sight for your Paris 7 Day Trip and the Trocadero offers an excellent first impression.

-However, if soaring to the top of the Eiffel Tower is on your bucket list, we suggest buying Skip the Line Tickets in order to make the best use of your time.
+However, if soaring to the top is on your bucket list, we suggest buying Advance Reserve Tickets in order to make the best use of your time.

 After taking in the view from different vantage points, set off on a walk along the riverside.
 As the waterway curves to the east, pause to admire the elegant Pont Alexandre III Bridge.